megothub/vagrant-docker-osx-nodejs-server/README.md

 Contains instructions to build Docker image.
 Docker updates Ubuntu repos and system files, installs Node.js, creates a public www directory and moves out Node.js app to it.
 Then instructions tell Docker to run the app and expose one network port outside the container.

 ### app.js
 Simple Node.js server.
 It responds to everything with 'Hello World'.
-Listening on '0.0.0.0' within the container.
+Listens on '0.0.0.0' within the container.